jeremynoesen/AISpongeLite/TERMS_OF_SERVICE.md

 - We reserve the right to revoke access to the Service at any time for any reason.
 - While using the Service, you agree to obey the following rules:
-  1. No input related to pedophilia, heinous sexual crimes, or non-consensual sexual activities.
+  1. No input related to pedophilia, heinous crimes, or non-consensual or detailed sex.
-  2. No input relating to tragic events or controversial people, political events, or ideas.
+  2. No input relating to past or present tragic events or controversial people, political events, or ideas.
   3. No input discriminating based on sex, race, orientation, cultural background, gender identity, or religion.
   4. No input that intimidates, harasses, or repeatedly makes others uncomfortable.
 - While using the Service, you also agree to obey the rules of the Platform and the APIs.
 These rules can be found